JOEDUCERR/Professional-Portfolio-3/README.md

 # 🌐 Professional-Portfolio-3

-A modern and responsive **personal portfolio website** built with **React.js** and **Tailwind CSS**.
+A modern and responsive **personal portfolio website** built with **React**.
-It showcases professional skills, services, and projects in a clean and minimal design, making it perfect for developers, designers, and professionals looking to establish a strong online presence.
+It showcases professional skills, services, and projects in a clean and minimal design.

 ---